Skip to main content

 30 mentions Positive Neutral Negative

 Overall, players find the grinding aspect of the game to be tedious and repetitive, particularly in the puzzle-solving and platforming sequences.
-Many reviews highlight that the puzzles often lack challenge and involve unnecessary backtracking, leading to a dull gameplay experience.
+Many reviews highlight that the puzzles often lack challenge and involve excessive backtracking, leading to a dull gameplay experience.
 While some elements are creatively designed, the overall execution leaves players feeling frustrated and disengaged.

 • “Tediously repetitive, the fun is already long gone before you can enjoy what 'story' there is here.”